jschaf/pggen/README.md

 )
 ```

-First, write a query in the file `author/query.sql`:
+First, write a query in the file `author/query.sql`.
+The query name is
+`FindAuthors` and the query returns `:many` rows.
+A query can return `:many`
+rows, `:one` row, or `:exec` for update, insert, and delete queries.

 ```sql
 -- FindAuthors finds authors by first name.